Topos-Theoretic Approaches to Quantum Theory: Naive Physics (Syntax)

 and

-of which the interpretation should be non-degenerate in some sense.
-What is important is the result that from purely practical, syntactical considerations it follows that states and observables should be dual to each other.\\ \\ There is also a reasonable way to construct a logical structure out of these data.
+The interpretation of these pairings should be non-degenerate in some sense.
+The important point is that, from purely practical, syntactic considerations, it follows that states and observables should be dual to each other.\\ \\ There is also a reasonable way to construct a logical structure out of these data.
 If we fix terms $a$ of sort $\A$ and $\Delta$ of sort $\p\{\mathrm{outcomes}\}$ in the function symbol $\mathrm{Proposition}$, we obtain a function symbol

 This should be interpreted as a subobject of the object of states\footnote{In the formalism we will set up, we will also interpret these propositions as certain specific observables.
 The idea is that in practice (in the interpretation) we have a mono $\Omega\longhookrightarrow\{\mathrm{outcomes}\}$ (for instance, $\{0,1\}\longhookrightarrow \R$) so we can identify subobjects of $\mathscr{S}$ with certain arrows $\mathscr{S}\ra{}\{\mathrm{outcomes}\}$.
-If we choose our object of observables big enough, we may hope that these arrows are included.
+If we choose our object of observables large enough, we may hope that these arrows are included.
 (Recall that under currying we have a map $\A\ra{}\{\mathrm{outcomes}\}^\mathscr{S}$.)}.
 We note that the propositions of this form should give rise to a kind of Lindenbaum-Tarski algebra related to the theory of physics, generated by the operations induced from $\mathrm{Sub}\mathscr{S}$.